mikegirenko/coding-dojo/README.md

 6. If on his first try in the frame player knocks down all the pins, this is called a “strike”.
 The turn is over, and score for the frame is ten plus the simple total of the pins knocked down in his next two rolls.
+7. If he gets a spare or strike in the last (tenth) frame, the bowler gets to throw one or two more bonus balls, respectively.